 Benzoyl Peroxide most often comes in the form of a cream or gel.

 The instructions usually direct that you should use benzoyl peroxide 1 – 2 times per day, or as directed by your physician.

 Benzoyl Peroxide should be used once per day to avoid serious dryness or until your skin gets used to this ingredient.
 It should be used at night.

 More specifically, in order to reduce the amount of irritation caused by benzoyl peroxide, you should use it after your moisturizer.

 The moisturizer will create a small barrier that properly protects the skin and preps it for treatment.
-It does not decrease the effectiveness of benzoyl peroxide, it only reduces the side effect of benzoyl peroxide.
+It does not decrease the effectiveness of benzoyl peroxide, it only reduces the side effects of benzoyl peroxide.

 4. Reduce the amount of active ingredients used in your routine.